DamienVesper/KrunkerCSS-Engine/README.md

 This will create a `node_modules` directory in that of your project and add the packages there.

 ### Compiling the Project
 This project utilizes [Webpack](https://webpack.js.org) to compile Sass to normal, browser-renderable CSS.
 To build for production, run `yarn build`.
-To setup a development server, run `yarn dev:serve`.
-To simply generate a sourcemap for development, run `yarn dev`.
+To setup a development server, run `yarn dev`.

 ### Contributing
 If you would like to contribute to this project, you may fork the repository and open a pull request.